mathesar-foundation/mathesar-wiki/engineering/code-review.md

 Please follow these guidelines when reviewing PRs.

 # Authors
+- If your code is ready to be reviewed and merged:
   - Once you think your code is ready to merge, mark your draft pull request as "ready for review" or create a pull request if you don't have a draft.
 The required reviewers will automatically be notified when you do this.
   - You can post on the [`#code-review:matrix.mathesar.org`](https://matrix.to/#/#code-review:matrix.mathesar.org) for urgent PRs or to ask for optional review of draft PRs.
   - If the reviewer requests changes, please make the changes and **re-request review**.
   - Do not mark comments as resolved in the GitHub UI, let the reviewer do this.
   - If the reviewer has approved the PR but not merged it, feel free to merge the PR yourself.
   - Please avoid breaking changes to the API.
 If they absolutely can't be avoided, please follow the process described [here](/team/guide/workflow#in-case-of-breaking-api-changes).
+- Else, if your code is ready to be reviewed, but not ready to be merged (for example, when it depends on another PR):
+  - Submit the pull request as draft.
+  - Leave it as draft.
+  - Add label `status:review`.
+  - Assign reviewers manually.
+  - And, post in the Code Review channel.
+  - Otherwise, follow guidelines above.

 ## General Advice
 - Commit early, commit often.